The Digital BitBox (BitBox01) was affordable Swiss-made hardware wallet, which was small and discreet.

 Digital BitBox Price

-The Digital BitBox costs about £69 / €79 / $89 from the official Digital BitBox website.
-If you’re outside Switzerland, you’ll need to pay import fees (which vary).
+The Digital BitBox used to cost about £69 / €79 / $89 from the official Digital BitBox website.
+If you’re outside Switzerland, you had to pay import fees (which varies from country to country).

 |Digital BitBox||£69 / €79 / $89||You’re reading it!|